STORM-IRIT/Radium-Engine/Docs/radium-as-submodule.md

 ```

-access to Radium headers and declarations/defintions
+and give access to Radium headers and declarations/defintions through the following commands:
 ```
 include_directories(
     .